Honors College Annual Student Awards

 Selection process: Candidates for the award will be nominated by faculty who serve as readers on the Honors Council and the Honors directors on both campuses, with the final decision made by the Honors director for each campus.

-Brooke Doss (Kennesaw campus) Communication major.
+Elizabeth Giganti (Kennesaw campus) Nursing major.